 When to Go

 Summer and fall are the two main seasons on the North Fork, when its wineries buzz with visitors and its roadside farm stands burst with fresh corn, cabbage, strawberries, watermelons, peaches, and more.
 Expect traffic jams on weekends, especially during the late September/early October harvest period.
 On holiday weekends, rooms tend to sell out weeks in advance.

 For lighter crowds, visit in spring as the vines begin to blossom and tasting rooms gear up for the summer rush.
 The North Fork is quite laidback in winter (plus there are great lodging deals), making it an ideal destination for a relaxing weekend of winery visits and fine dining.

 How to Get There

 By car from New York City: The North Fork of Long Island is about a two-hour drive from New York City, but it can take much longer depending on traffic.
-Take the Long Island Expressway (I-495) East to exit 71.
-At the end of the ramp, turn left onto Edwards Ave., heading North to Sound Ave.
-Turn right onto Sound Ave. and continue to the Rt.
-48/Sound Ave. wineries, or turn right onto Rt.
-105 and then left on Rt.
-25 for the Main Rd. wineries.
+Take the Long Island Expressway (I-495) East to Exit 71.
+At the end of the ramp, turn left onto Edwards Avenue, heading north to Sound Avenue.
+Turn right onto Sound Avenue and continue to the Route 48/Sound Avenue wineries.
+Or turn right onto Route 105 and then left on Route 25 for the Main Road wineries.

-By train from New York City's Penn Station: The Long Island Railroad offers several trains a day from Penn Station via its Ronkonkoma/Greenport branch, with stations in Riverhead, Mattituck, Southold and Greenport.
-Travel time is approximately 2.5 to 3 hours.
+By train from New York City's Penn Station: The Long Island Railroad offers several trains a day from Penn Station via its Ronkonkoma/Greenport branch, with stations in Riverhead, Mattituck, Southold, and Greenport.
+Travel time is approximately 2.5-3 hours.